-Las Vegas is a pretty easy City to get about.
+Las Vegas is a pretty easy city to get about.
 The Best way to save money is just Walking.
 However, be warned things can be a lot further away than you think.
 The Duece is the best way to get about distances further than your feet will carry you and is especially useful for getting to Down Town.
 At only $8 a day it won’t break the bank.

 Rather than using Taxi’s we tend to plump for Uber or Lyft which are more convenient and cheaper.

-Since the Arrival of Parking fees the use of a hire car is a very expensive option and only something we use if we are wanting to Leave the City, and we only Hire a car for the days needed rather than paying for it to sit in a parking lot.
+Since the Arrival of Parking fees the use of a hire car is a very expensive option and only something we use if we are wanting to leave the City, and we only hire a car for the days needed rather than paying for it to sit in a parking lot.

 This is potentially your biggest expense while on vacation and as such the best chance to save substantial money.
 But Scrimping too much on a hotel might mean missing out on some of that essential Vegas Vibe.
 You could save hundreds by checking into an off-strip budget motel, but really we don’t feel this is getting the real Vegas feel, for that it’s On Strip Mega Casino/Hotel.
 Read more about that here.

 Fortunately, Vegas hotels are actually really cheap!
-When you consider the quality, amenities, room size, views location etc… they are really quite a bargain!
-When you consider hotel costs in Cities such as New York, Or Chicago etc… they really are a steal.
+When you consider the quality, amenities, room size, views location, etc… they are really quite a bargain!
+When you consider hotel costs in Cities such as New York, Or Chicago, etc… they really are a steal.
 Depending on the time of your stay and how busy the period is then Rooms in some of the top hotels can be had for under $200 a night.

 Ok, that is not “cheap” Cheap but it’s stunning Value, and if you go down the chain a little.
 Even rooms in MGM Grand and Planet Holywood, both excellent Hotels in prime locations can be snagged for under $100.
-Venture slightly off strip or down the far ends to hotels such as Mandalay Bay and Rio can be had for similar cash.
-And drop to the low end such as Excaliber, New York, New York or the Flamingo and prices plunge even further, and these are still better than grotty $200 and night New York Dives!
+Venture slightly off-strip or down the far ends to hotels such as Mandalay Bay and Rio can be had for similar cash.
+And drop to the low end such as Excaliber, New York, New York or the Flamingo and prices plunge even further, and these are still better than grotty $200 a night New York Dives!